 - Are YOU a Youth or Young Adult (through age 24) engaged in the Behavioral Health System of Care? #YourVoiceMatters

 Calling all parents, caregivers, youth and transition age youth….The 3-D Deep Dive Dialogue (previously known as the Family Voice Town Hall or FVTH) is an open, free, public community meeting and is a place and space for you to share your voice.
-Open to all families engaged in the Children Youth and Family System of Care (CYFSOC), we want also want to hear from CYFSOC Youth/Family Support Partners and Providers too!
+Open to all families engaged in the Children Youth and Family System of Care (CYFSOC), and those who are looking for support / needing connections to local resources, we want also want to hear from CYFSOC Youth/Family Support Partners and Providers too!
 Bring your challenges, successes, barriers and positive stories to share.
 If your family has had experience with programs, mental health staff, therapy or psychiatrist, or peer staff, we want to hear what you have to say! #YourVoiceMatters

-Due to the Stay-at-Home orders, our 3-D Family Voice Meetings will be using a digital Zoom Online meeting platform beginning end-April, 2020 and continuing until further notice.
+Due to the Covid-19 pandemic, our 3-D Family Voice Meetings will be using a virtual Zoom Online meeting platform beginning end-April, 2020 and continuing until further notice.
 Please revisit this page for upcoming meeting dates and times.

 NORTH COUNTY INLAND LOCATION: Online format

 CENTRAL LOCATION: Online format